 Having been in the industry for over 13 years, eToro stands out as a reputable trading broker.
 Three top-tier authorities regulate it, including ASIC of AU, CySEC of EU, and FCA in the UK.
 Due to the Cyprus Securities and Exchange Commission regulation of eToro, investors have up to €20,000 protection.
 The UK regulator, on the other hand, protects up to €85,000.

 eToro has an active social community stream using the OpenBook.
 It gives users access to discussion groups

 If you’re looking for an investment brokerage with the lowest fees, eToro beats them all.
-The platform charges zero fees when you open or close an ETF trade or stock.
+The platform charges zero fees when you open or close a stock trade.
 This is for the non-leveraged positions.

 Additionally, traders on eToro can enjoy no mark-up, zero ticket fees, and free account management.
-Besides, with few restrictions, clients can enjoy large trade amounts on ETF and stocks.
+Besides, with few restrictions, clients can enjoy large trade amounts on stocks.

 It is worth noting that eToro’s USD-based accounts incur a flat rate fee of $5.00 on withdrawals.
 Unfortunately, deposits made in other currencies will have to incur an additional conversion fee.

 eToro is a multi-asset platform that allows you to invest in stocks and crypto-assets as well as trading CFD assets.

 - Zero commission on stocks and low transaction fees

 - Wide range of products, including forex, cryptocurrencies, CFDs, stocks, and indices

 - Excluding Serbia, all other European countries are supported